 You do not need an XLR microphone cable for a USB microphone.
-XLR cables are for microphones with XLR connectors, which are usually professional microphones.
+XLR cables are for microphones with XLR connectors that connect to audio interfaces or mixers.
+USB mics use a USB cable to connect to a computer’s USB port.
+The USB socket on the microphone is usually a USB-B, mini-USB, micro-USB, or USB-C.

 Tosh Lubek runs an audio and video production business in the UK and has been using the Canon EOS R since it was released in the Autumn of 2018 and the Canon EOS R6 in 2020.
 He has used both cameras to shoot TV commercials broadcast on Sky TV, promotional business videos, videos of events and functions, and YouTube creator content.
 He has also won several international awards for his advertising and promotional work.
 You can meet him by visiting his “video booth” at HashTag Business Events across the country.

 Today I’m taking a deep dive into the Shure MVX2U USB adapter, a piece of gear that lets you connect an XLR microphone to computer.
 So, stay tuned as we begin!